rhagarty/techxchange-shared-cache-lab/README.md

 ## Conclusion

-We hope you enjoyed this workshop and learned more about how startup time and memory usage can be dramatically different depending on which JDK you use to deploy your Java workloads.
+We hope you enjoyed this lab and learned more about how startup time and memory usage can be dramatically different depending on which JDK you use to deploy your Java workloads.
 You have also seen the most common misconfiguration of Semeru Runtimes's shared cache technology that results in much slower start-up times that may lead developers to the wrong conclusions about the worth of this technology.
 In the end, properly configuring the shared class cache technology, particularly when using containers, can led to dramatic savings in both start time and memory use.
 Faster start time means you can provide a more responsive and elastic infrastucture, whereas lower memory usage can translate into smaller VMs which cost less money.